 OpenVPN Access Server's User Authentication System

-This documentation provides an overview of user credential authentication for OpenVPN Access Server.
-OpenVPN Access Server can use the internal local user properties database (default) or external authentication systems using PAM, LDAP, or RADIUS.
+This document provides an overview of user credential authentication for OpenVPN Access Server.
+OpenVPN Access Server can use the internal local user properties database (default) or external authentication systems using PAM, LDAP, RADIUS, or SAML.
 Access Server 2.10 and newer supports using these systems simultaneously, where you define one authentication system as the default authentication system and optionally configure other authentication systems by group or user.
 On older versions of Access Server, you can only use one authentication system at a time.

 On top of user-credential authentication, Access Server also uses certificates and private keys.
 Verification of client and server identity is done with private keys and public certificates, which is mostly automated.
 While this is part of the overall authentication system in OpenVPN Access Server, this document details mainly the user credential authentication system.
 The methods used for authentication for VPN connectivity depend on the connection profile type used and the server configuration.
 Connection profiles generated by Access Server for OpenVPN clients contain a public CA certificate signed by the OpenVPN Access Server’s internal PKI CA. OpenVPN clients use this to verify the identity of the server.
 Connection profiles of the user-locked and autologin types contain sets of private keys and public certificates, and the server verifies these.
 User-locked profiles only work with the credentials for that specific user, and server-locked profiles work with any valid user credentials.
 You can also configure additional challenges such as MFA or post_auth conditions for your server.